mohammedkhalilia/mohammedkhalilia.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Mohammed is a researcher, computer scientist, programmer and data scientist who earned his PhD in computer science in 2014 from the University of Missouri.
-He joined Georgia Tech Computational Science and Enginerring school and Emory University as Postdoctoral Fellow to work on predictive modeling in healthcare.
+Mohammed is a researcher, computer scientist, programmer and data scientist who earned his PhD in computer science from the University of Missouri.
+He joined Georgia Tech Computational Science and Enginerring school and Emory University as Postdoctoral
+Fellow to work on predictive modeling in healthcare.
 His research included predictive modeling, relational cluster analysis, health and nursing informatics.

-Currently, he is an Applied Scientist at Amazon working on machine learning applications related to speech and langauage processing.
-He was one of the core scientists to work on Comprehend Medical, an Amazon Web Service (AWS).
-Comprehend Medical is a natural language processing (NLP) service that leverages state-of-the-art machine learning techniques for extracting relationships and entities including medical conditions, medications, treatment, test and procedures.
-At AWS, Mohammed focused on seq2seq modeling for clinical named entity recognition, language expansion, data processing pipeline and active learning
+He then worked for Amazon Web Services (AWS) and Amazon Studios for about five years in the areas of natural language processing (NLP), speech synthesis and some computer vision.
+In 2018, he helped launch [Comprehend Medical](https://aws.amazon.com/comprehend/medical/), an Amazon web service for medical NLP.

+Currently, he is an Senior Applied Scientist at Qualtrics working on conversational machine learning and active learning.
+He is also an adjunct professor at Birzeit University teaching NLP related courses for doctoral students.